MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 ## Description

 This repository supports a New Product Development (NPD) program focused on the design, dynamic modeling, performance analysis, and optimization of **coupled electromechanical, rotating, and thermo-fluid components** for an electric vehicle.
-The work integrates **electric drives, motor, blowers, and thermal-fluid circuits with a Scroll compressor** to evaluate system-level performance, efficiency, reliability, and cost across the product lifecycle.
+The work integrates **electric drives, motor, pumps, blower, and thermal-fluid circuits with a Scroll compressor** to evaluate system-level performance, efficiency and reliability.

 A key objective of this work is to develop an **[AI-Enabled Engineering Value & Optimization Platform](#ai-enabled-engineering-value--optimization-platform)** for the design and optimization of a system across a broad range of electrical and mechanical configurations, enabling data-driven engineering decision-making, **optimized cost positioning**, and engineering-to-supply-chain scenario analysis.
 The platform explores how engineering data and component demand signals can support cost, demand, capacity, and supply-chain optimization, with potential integration into enterprise planning environments such as Kinaxis Maestro.